-Mr. Sicchitano, age 64, has been retired since June 2001.
+Mr. Sicchitano, age 65, has been retired since June 2001.
 He joined Price Waterhouse LLP, a predecessor firm of PricewaterhouseCoopers LLP, in 1970 and became a partner in 1979.
 PricewaterhouseCoopers LLP, or PwC, is a public accounting firm.
-At the time of his retirement, Mr. Sicchitano was the Global Managing Partner of

-Independence and Regulatory Matters for PwC.
+At the time of his retirement, Mr. Sicchitano was the Global Managing Partner of Independence and Regulatory Matters for PwC.
 During his 31-year tenure with PwC, Mr. Sicchitano held various positions including the Global Managing Partner of Audit/Business Advisory Services and the Global Managing Partner responsible for Audit/Business Advisory, Tax/Legal and Financial Advisory Services.
-Mr. Sicchitano also serves as a director of PerkinElmer, Inc. and MetLife, Inc. Mr. Sicchitano is a certified public accountant.
+Mr. Sicchitano also serves as a director of PerkinElmer, Inc. and MetLife, Inc. We believe Mr. Sicchitano's qualifications to sit on our Board of Directors include his extensive experience with public and financial accounting matters for complex global organizations.